nayanika96/Codepath-Week-8/README.md

 ## Blue

 Vulnerability #1: SQL Injection (SQLi
 1. The vulnerability was present on the salesperson page.
-Edited the URL of the page adding SLEEP(5)=0--' after the id https://35.224.59.192/blue/public/salesperson.php?id=' OR SLEEP(5)=0--'
+Edited the URL of the page adding ' OR SLEEP(5)=0--' after the id https://35.224.59.192/blue/public/salesperson.php?id=' OR SLEEP(5)=0--'
 2. This caused the site to stall and delay of 5 seconds